benlenarts/Fx.Implicit/README.md

 This call doesn't require HTML to be present, so you can execute it whenever you want.

-The options available are the same as those available to Fx.Morph, plus the `properties` option which allows you to specify the CSS properties you want to animate.
+The options available are those of [Fx](http://mootools.net/docs/core/Fx/Fx), plus the `properties` option which allows you to specify the CSS properties you want to animate.

-Visual state changes are automatically detected within events and timed functions.
+Style changes are automatically detected within events and timed functions.
 The following code will cause the background color of every element with the `box` class to animate whenever it is clicked:

 	#JS
 	$$('.box').addEvent('click', function() {